matsuro-hadouken/doger/README.md

 docker pull dogecash/main-slave_x64
 ```

-_All steps same as we did with master container, except don't need to provide external IP and we will not open port to outside._
+_All steps are the same as we did with master container, except no need to provide external IP and we won't open port to outside._

 _Names can be absolutely your choice, like DOGE is the MASTER and COIN is a SLAVE, up to you.
 We going to use SLAVE as example._